Aleksandar-Katsarov/Cuda-website/README.md

 I created this website as a portfolio.
 I want to show part of my skills.
 In this project I use SCSS to style the page.
+I created full responsive website using flexbox and media queries.